SecuritySilverbacks/CBAS-SAP-SecurityVerificationStandard/README.md

 - Auditors
 - Advisors

-The project helps teams assess, plan, and verify security controls that affect SAP implementations in their organizations.
+1. The project helps operations, security, and audit teams assess, plan, and verify security controls that affect SAP implementations in their organizations.
+2. Helps organizations determine their maturity in protecting their SAP applications.
+3. Enables and supports organizations with implementing security controls that are required to protect their SAP applications.

 ## Maturity Levels

 We follow different methodologies and standards to define the different controls for each maturity level.

-In our initial release, and for defining maturity level 1, we want to create a security baseline every organization MUST maintain to secure SAP applications.
+In our initial release, and for defining maturity level 1, we want to create a security baseline every organization __must__ maintain to secure SAP applications.

 #### Maturity level 1: